Defunctionalize/protofight/README.txt

 cancel: disposes the game state and all the game objects on screen.  this prevents you from
         having to reload play mode to escape a broken state

-horizontal/vertical/dash: causes the player sprite in the game state to change position.  no effect on memory
+horizontal/vertical/dash: causes the player sprite in the game state to change position.
+                          no effect on memory

 fire:  creates bullet entities in the game state only (does not create a corresponding game-object,
        i never got around to that).  continue pressing this button to see memory tank and garbage collection start getting well out of control

 log-debug: consoles the 3 different "views" of the current state.
-           instant(aneous) view: the values of all attributes of all entities at the current time input view: the list of all the events (or system inputs) that are required to build the instant state from scratch accretive view: a list of all of the games "facts", that is, temporal values that show when something changed in the state
+           instant(aneous) view: the values of all attributes of all entities at the current time input view: the list of all the events (or system inputs) that are required to build the instant state from scratch
+           accretive view: a list of all of the games "facts", that is, temporal values that show when something changed in the state.
+I use this for traversing time